 Expulsion is the permanent removal of a student from the school premises, regular classroom activities, and school activities.
-Conduct for which child endangers himself/herself or one of the following: destruction of school property, engaging conduct which endanger himself/herself or others, possession of a dangerous weapon, assault on school personnel or upon other students, possession of a controlled substance.
+Conduct includes: destruction of school property, engaging in conduct which endangers himself/herself or others, possession of a dangerous weapon, physical or sexual assault or harassment on school personnel or upon other students, possession of a controlled substance.